 I am an experienced photographer whose work has been recognised with the award of a distinction (LRPS) from the Royal Photographic Society.

-My architectural photography was included in two exhibitions in 2016: "Grey Gardens" at Dundee Contemporary and "HOME" at the Royal Scottish Academy.
+My architectural photography was included in two exhibitions in 2016: "Grey Gardens" at Dundee Contemporary Arts and "HOME" at the Royal Scottish Academy.
 My work has been published in the Royal Incorporation of Architects in Scotland's Journal and in the Journal of the Royal Photographic Society.
+I am working towards an exhibition in Edinburgh City Art Centre to open in November 2019.
+See The Making of Classical Edinburgh.

 I can bring this breadth and depth of experience to help develop your brief and to add special value to the photography.

-Are you applying to the Heritage Lottery Fund?
+Are you applying to the National Lottery Heritage Fund (formerly HLF)?
 In my time as Head of HLF in Scotland I successfully presented many large applications to the HLF Board, and understand the significance of powerful images to make your project stand out in a competitive environment.
 I can work with you to identify the all-important and unique narrative that distinguishes your project from the competition, and provide you with the high quality photographs you need to illustrate it.
+See page on FUNDING.

 Finished images - edited and colour calibrated - will be produced to meet your requirements: for the web, exhibitions or print.